All Episodes

 Bork didn't get out of committee.

-The mean-spirited evil Democrats lying through the teeth of Ted Kennedy 45 minutes after he was nominated succeeded.
+The mean-spirited, evil Democrats lying through the teeth of Ted Kennedy 45 minutes after he was nominated succeeded.

-They did not pay a price.
+They did not pay a price, apparently.

-So imagine if a Republican, pick your favorite Republican senator, yesterday had gone to the floor of the Senate 45 minutes after Obama's announcement of Sonia Sotomayor and said this.
+So imagine if a Republican, pick your favorite Republican senator, yesterday had gone to the floor of the Senate 45 minutes after Obama's announcement of Sonia Sotomayor and said this, Sonia Sotomayor's America is a land in which the rule of law would be turned into the rule of empathy, where quotas would triumph over merit.

 Rogue bureaucrats could break down citizens' doors in midnight raids.